 To this end, Scott instituted a night gunnery training program that had his crews at general quarters every evening and early morning conducting gunnery excercises.
 He designated areas of the sea and squared his captains off against each other.
 During these gunnery drills the turrets were offset several degrees so the shells safely landed behind the target.
 But the big splash to the stern let the opposing crew know without a doubt when they were “hit”.
 And everyone had friends on the Vincennes, Quincy, and Astoria, resting below in “Ironbottom Sound”.
 Battle Drills became second nature.
 Moreover, Scott changed the culture of his surface ships.
 He lobbied to have his cruisers operate independently of Adm Turner’s transports when they weren’t directly involved in actual escort missions.
 After Nimitz’ visit to the South Pacific in early September, Scott was granted his wish.
 His command was elevated to a separate Task Force, Task Force 64, on par with Turner’s transports and Fletcher’s carriers.
 Scott changed his mission from escort to “screening and attack”, and let his captains know that he intended to take the fight to the Japanese.
 The Tokyo Express had to be in and out of the waters around Guadalcanal before the sun rose.
 That made them predictable.
 Scott planned to exploit that.

 Scott got his chance on the night of 11-12 Oct 1942.
 Rear Admiral Aritomo Goto was escorting a massive Tokyo Express Run of almost 11,000 Japanese troops, and included two sea plane tenders that carried much needed heavy equipment such as trucks and artillery pieces.
-Goto’s run was divided into two groups, a transport group with a bombardment group in the lead.
+Goto’s run was divided into two groups, a transport group, with a bombardment group in the lead.
 As Scott’s task force was escorting the 164th to Guadalcanal, coastwatchers and reconnaissance planes spotted Goto.
 Scott sent the transports safely away with a few destroyers, and moved to ambush the Japanese north of Guadalcanal’s Cape Esperance.
-Just before midnight, the Japanese bombardment group, consisting of three cruisers and two destroyers, was picked up on radar and Scott ordered his column of five destroyers, and three heavy and two light cruisers, to change course in order to cross the Japanese T. Goto, whose ships relied on flares and visual identification, and had no reason to expect cruisers in the area from the so far passive Americans, had no idea what was about to hit him.
+Just before midnight, the Japanese bombardment group, consisting of three cruisers and two destroyers, was picked up on radar and Scott ordered his column of five destroyers, and three heavy and two light cruisers, to change course in order to cross the Japanese T. Goto’s ships relied on flares and visual identification and had no reason to expect cruisers in the area from the so far passive Americans.
+He had no idea what was about to hit him.

-Unfortunately for Scott, the watch officer of the lead cruiser, the San Francisco, didn’t turn where the lead destroyers turned, and instead turned turned simultaneously with the lead destroyer as soon as the order was given.
+Unfortunately for Scott, the watch officer of the lead cruiser, the San Francisco, didn’t turn where the lead destroyers turned, and instead turned simultaneously with the lead destroyer as soon as the order was given.
 In Army terms, he executed a “Left Flank, March”, instead of a “Column Left, March”.
 The rest of the formation followed.
 This put the lead three destroyers out of position, and even worse, in between the Americans cruisers and the Japanese.

 For several critical minutes, confusment reigned in the American formation as Scott and his captains attempted to ascertain the exact location of the destroyers in order to prevent fratricide.
 All the while, the Japanese closed the distance, to the point where they became visible in the darkness.
 One exasperated gunner complained, “What are we doing?
 Waiting to see ‘the whites of their eyes’?”
 The captain of the new light cruiser USS Boise finally said, “I know what I’m shooting at”, and opened fire.
 Everyone else followed suit.